Afghanistan: A National Profile in the Shadow of War, Terrorism, and Recovery

 Human Rights in Afghanistan: Challenges and Advocacy

 The situation in Afghanistan at the hands of the Taliban is dire.
 Amnesty International and the International Criminal Court have documented war crimes and crimes against humanity.
-Efforts by these organizations aim to hold violators accountable and advocate for human rights.
+Efforts by these organisations aim to hold violators accountable and advocate for human rights.

-International Efforts to Stabilize Afghanistan
+International Efforts to Stabilise Afghanistan

 The High Council for National Reconciliation remains a key player in seeking peace.
 However, Afghanistan’s future depends on sustained international attention and support.